chargehound/chargehound-slate/source/includes/_disputes.md

 ## Queuing for submission

 Queuing a dispute for submission allows you to stage evidence that will be automatically submitted on the dispute's due date.
 Typically a payment processor only allows a dispute response to be submitted once, making it impossible to edit the response.
 Queuing a dispute for submission allows you to make changes to the dispute's response while being confident that the dispute will be submitted on time.

 You can queue a dispute by setting the `queue` parameter to `true` when making a request to [submit](#submitting-a-dispute), [update](#updating-a-dispute), or [create](#creating-a-dispute-via-api) a dispute.
+The dispute will be in the `queued` state if the request was successful.

 ## Accepting a dispute